bcbio/bcbio-nextgen/README.rst

    -  `samtools mpileup`_
    -  `cortex\_var`_

--  Quality filtering, using both `GATK's Variant Quality Score Recalibrator`_ or hard filtering.
+-  Quality filtering, using either
+   `GATK's Variant Quality Score Recalibrator`_ or hard filtering.
 -  Annotation of variant effects, using `snpEff`_
+-  Variant exploration and prioritization, using `GEMINI`_

 It follows approaches from: